stacks-network/docs/src/pages/ecosystem/overview.md

 process.
 This consensus algorithm is planned to be introduced in additional hard forks in 2019.

-Addtionally, a future Stacks blockchain will support truly decentralized mobile applications by removing the need to trust a remote Stacks Node.
+Additionally, a future Stacks blockchain will support truly decentralized mobile applications by removing the need to trust a remote Stacks Node.
 Instead, it will be possible for light clients to calculate the economic weight of different Stacks blockchain forks, and identify the fork with the most